puppetlabs/puppet-specifications/language/resource_types.md

 ### namevar

-The type must specify a parameter to be the name of the resource, aka namevar.
-The name must uniquely identity that resource.
-By default, a parameter named `name` will be the namevar.
-This behavior can be modified using `title_patterns` and/or explicitly declaring a parameter to be a namevar.
+The type must specify a parameter to uniquely identify the resource.
+Conceptually this is referred to as the namevar.
+The type can specify multiple namevar parameters, which is referred to a composite namevar.
+For example, the identity of a `package` resource is based on the name of the package and provider, because you can have different types of packages with the same name, e.g. rpm and gem.

+Puppet will implicitly treat any parameter named `name` as a namevar.
+A parameter can explicitly specify that it is a namevar, described in the Parameter & Properties section below.

 ### title patterns